 4. Streaming and torrenting

 Aside from privacy and security, many people are using VPNs for streaming and torrenting.
 Let’s compare ExpressVPN vs TunnelBear VPN on these two important capabilities.

-TunnelBear does not do well in the streaming category.
+TunnelBear does not work well for streaming.
 We tested it out and quickly learned that TunnelBear does not work with Netflix.
-When we tried to connect to Netflix through TunnelBear’s US server location we got this error message:
+When we tried to connect to Netflix through TunnelBear’s US server location, we got this error message:

 Aside from getting blocked by Netflix, there are two other problems when trying to use TunnelBear for streaming: